The Believers (film): Plot

 Chris accompanies his affluent Aunt Kate and Uncle Dennis on a trip to stay at their country home.
 Meanwhile, Cal and Jessica consult Oscar Sezine, a friend of Tom's, who believes the cult is planning a ritualized murder for the summer solstice in four days time.
 Oscar performs a purification ritual in an attempt to ensure the safety of Chris, whom he worries may be targeted as a sacrifice for the solstice.
 The next morning, Jessica finds a boil on her face and falls ill.
 Before departing to reunite with Kate, Dennis, and Chris in the country, Cal receives a frantic phone call from police lieutenant Sean McTaggert.
 Cal arrives at McTaggert's apartment, finding it in disarray, and McTaggert seated with a gun, rambling in a paranoid manner.
 He shows Cal a photo and secret file he uncovered documenting elite businessman Robert Calder's ritual murder of his own son.
 Cal leaves with the file at McTaggert's insistence.
 After he leaves, McTaggert commits suicide.

 Meanwhile, Jessica has a panic attack after the boil on her face bursts and baby spiders break free from the wound.
 While Cal tends to Jessica in the hospital, Kate leaves him a voice message that she has changed her plans and is going to return Chris to him, but the message is cut short.
 Unaware Kate has called, Cal departs the hospital with his friend Marty, who drives him to Kate and Dennis's country house.
 Upon arriving, Dennis tells Cal that Kate has gone to a 24-hour grocery store.
-In the living room, Dennis recounts he and Kate's travels to the Sudan when Kate was a graduate student, and how they witnessed the power of a human sacrifice after allowing their gravely ill son to be sacrificed to end a drought.
+In the living room, Dennis recounts his and Kate's travels to the Sudan when Kate was a graduate student, and how they witnessed the power of a human sacrifice after allowing their gravely ill son to be sacrificed to end a drought.
 Palo and Calder then enter the room, along with a number of other cultists, urging Cal to join, and stating that Chris has been predestined to become a sacrifice.